shantnu/Path/content/chimp-inside-us.md

 If a chimp saw a banana on the floor, he just couldnt pick it up.
 He needed to check if there was a stronger chimp who was hungry.
 Only if there was no one stronger and hungry would he reach for the banana.
 The same with sex.

 And so our chimp had to be very careful.
-Living in a group meant he was safe from predators like lions and other chimps, but it also meant he could be attacked and killed by his own kind.
+Living in a group meant he was safe from predators like lions, but it also meant he could be attacked and killed by his own kind.
 And so our chimp had to be hyper alert for all enemies- within and without.

 He not only had to look out for lions, but the alpha male being in a cranky mood.
 This hyper awareness was the only way to survive.

-Of course, you might think you were safe if you were born bi and strong, but no. Other chimps could gang up on you and kill you.
+Of course, you might think you were safe if you were born big and strong, but no. Other chimps could gang up on you and kill you.
 Even alpha males need allies.

 Also, there is a reason the alpha male got all the females- when the predators attacked, it  was the alpha who had to fight it, or at least delay it while the women and children got to safety.
 Alpha males in animals are not like the pickup artists of today, they didn't get the females by using lots of hair gel and cheesy pickup lines.